zalavariandris/lighttrace2/README.md

 - [x] support light frequency with SVGViewport
 - [x] support light frequency (in GLViewport)

-- [ ] use RGB color instead of a single frequency or spectral distribution (for now)
+- [x] use RGB color instead of a single frequency or spectral distribution (for now)

-- [ ] support light wavelength distribution (for white color for example...)

 - [ ] show manipulators when object is selected.